Rob Edwards (screenwriter)

 Rob Edwards (born June 22, 1963) is an American television and feature film screenwriter and producer.
 His writing includes the Disney animated feature films Treasure Planet and The Princess and the Frog, both of which were nominated for the Academy Award for Best Animated Feature.
 In 2009, along with Ron Clements and John Musker, Edwards was awarded the Best Screenplay award from the African-American Film Critics Association for The Princess and the Frog.

 Early career

 After graduating from the Cranbrook Schools in Bloomfield Hills, Michigan, Edwards attended Syracuse University's College of Visual and Performing Arts in the Transmedia Department.
+He also serves on the Cranbrook Schools Board of Governors.

 Edwards moved to Los Angeles following graduation and gained success as a television writer.
 After writing for the long-running ABC-TV series Full House, Edwards went on to become a writer, story editor, and consultant for several prime time series including Bill Cosby's A Different World and the Golden Globe nominated The Fresh Prince of Bel-Air.

 Edwards was also an Emmy Award nominee for the long-running sketch comedy show In Living Color.

 Edwards is also credited with creating the NBC sitcom Out All Night which starred Patti LaBelle, Morris Chestnut and Vivica A. Fox.
 Throughout the 1990s, Edwards wrote and produced for television networks and on series including Roc, The Parent 'Hood, and In the House.